Distance-Restricted Firefighting on Finite Graphs: Expected Damage

-\textbf{Case 1B: $R=2$, $p > 4$:} Now suppose $R = 2$, $p > 4$ and note that there are $n-p$ non-spine vertices.
-From the leaves we have $n-p$ vertices burning, from the ends of the spine we get another $n-p+2$ burning, from the interior vertices of the spine we get $2\left(p-2\right)$ vertices burning since that vertex as well as one of its spine neighbours will burn, and from the vertices on the spine that are at distance $2$ or more from the both ends of the spine (which are guaranteed to exist since $p > 4$) we get an additional spine vertex burning thus giving us an additional $p - 4$ vertices burnt.
+If $p > 4$ then note that there are $n-p$ non-spine vertices.
+From the leaves we have $n-p$ vertices burning, from the ends of the spine we get another $n-p+2$ burning, from the interior vertices of the spine we get $2\left(p-2\right)$ vertices burning since that vertex as well as one of its spine neighbours will burn, and from the vertices on the spine that are at distance $2$ or more from the both ends of the spine (which are guaranteed to exist since $p > 4$) we get an additional spine vertex burning thus giving us an additional $p - 4$ vertices burned.
 Adding these all up gives $2n + p - 6$, dividing by $n$ gives $2 + \frac{p-6}{n}$ which is greater than $2 - \frac2n$ since $p > 4$.

-\textbf{Case 2: $R > 2$, $p > 2$:} First, each of the non-spine vertices gets burnt once when they are a source and once when their nearest spine vertex is a source (which also burns that spine vertex), which gives $2\left(n-p\right) + R$ burnt vertices.
+\textbf{Case 2: $R > 2$, $p > 2$:} First, each of the non-spine vertices gets burned once when they are a source and once when their nearest spine vertex is a source (which also burns that spine vertex), which gives $2\left(n-p\right) + R$ burned vertices.
 Second, every spine vertex with non-spine neighbours except for the outermost such vertices will cause another spine vertex with non-spine neighbours to burn, thus burning at least an additional $\left(R-2\right)\min\{r_i\}$ vertices.
 Every spine vertex with all their neighbours on the spine will always burn a spine vertex with neighbours off the spine since we forced the endpoints of the spine to have neighbours off the spine, thus burning at least an additional $\left(p-R\right) \min\{r_i\}$ vertices.
 Finally, every spine vertex that is not an endpoint of the spine (which is guaranteed to exist since $p > 2$) will burn an additional vertex on the spine, thus burning an additional $p-2$ vertices.
 This yields $2n - 2p + R + \left(R-2\right) \min\{r_i\} + \left(p-R\right) \min\{r_i\} + p-2$ which is greater than or equal to $2n - 2p + R + R-2 + p-R + p-2 = 2n + R - 4$.
 Now dividing by $n$ gives $2 + \frac{R-4}{n}$ which is greater than $2 - \frac2n$ since $R > 2$. \end{proof}

 As previously mentioned, we cannot use the same strategy to find the optimal graphs with two fires and two firefighters with distance-restrictions and path-restrictions.
 This is because the optimal graphs of order at least $14$ are stars with four of their original edges subdivided, and the expected damage is strictly larger with $d \leq 2$ or with path restrictions compared to the original game on these graphs.
 Simply consider the case where one fire starts on the central vertex and the other starts on an adjacent leaf vertex.
 The optimal strategy for the original game is to defend two of the non-leaf vertices adjacent to the center and then defend the two leaf vertices which have not yet burned but are about to burn.
 This strategy is depicted in Figure~\ref{fig:22optimal}.
 The orange diamond vertices represent the initial fires, the black star shaped vertices represent the vertices defended on the first turn.